javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/01-recursion/article.md

 The new current execution context is on top (and bold), and previous remembered contexts are below.

 When we finish the subcall -- it is easy to resume the previous context, because it keeps both variables and the exact place of the code where it stopped.
-Here in the picture we use the word "line", but of course it's more precise.
+Here in the picture we use the word "line", but of course it's more precise in the real stacks.

 ### pow(2, 1)